-Notable for their late-night hours (the last order is at 5am), Gau's offers a handful of US craft beers on tap from breweries like Lost Coast, Rogue and Left Hand, with three-part tasting flights a popular option.
+Notable for their late-night hours, Gau's offers a handful of US craft beers on tap from breweries like Lost Coast, Rogue and Left Hand, with three-part tasting flights a popular option.
 They only have six taps, and they can get repetitive (during our first visit there were three Rogue beers on tap), but there's also a fridge full of US- and European-import bottles and cans for greater variety.

 The food menu features several different poutine variations along with other beer-friendly late-night snacks.
 The "ethnic poutine" is simple but quite compelling - just french fries served with melted cheese, sriracha sauce and cilantro.
 Pulled-pork poutine was topped by a mound of fairly tasty pork, although we would have enjoyed more cheese for balance.

 The dining room is pleasantly decorated, with several tables and a counter that seats six.
 Most beers are priced at Y950 per glass, tasting flights are Y1200, and bottles and cans average Y1400-1500.
 Hefty, full-size portions of poutine are Y1000-1200.